 Ghost is a non-profit organization that creates independent publishing with open-source technology to empower journalism by creating, publishing, and managing content.

 Its team of developers and other employees works online.
-This company employs more than 60 remote workers across five countries.
+This top remote company employs more than 60 remote workers across five countries.
 Designers and developers are mostly the available positions in the company.